fengalin/media-toc/README.md

 the chapters list and marks at the beginning of each chapter on the timeline.
 - Play/Pause the audio and video, draw the audio waveform and select current chapter in the list while playing.
-- Seek in the media by clicking on the waveform, on the timeline or in the chapters list.
+- Seek in the media by left clicking on the waveform, on the timeline or in the chapters list.
+- Play from a position until the end of current time frame by right clicking on the waveform at the starting position in paused mode.
 - Zoom in/out the waveform on the time axis.
 - Add/remove a chapter.
 - Export the table of contents to: